 Dry and package your own backpacking meals, snacks, and jerkys

-You might be surprised by the price tags of a dehydrated meal, but it’s usually worth spending a little extra.
-You will never be stronger than the mountain—or wherever you are—and you surely won’t need less calories than a regular day at home.
+You might be surprised by the price of a dehydrated meal, but it’s usually worth spending a little extra.
+You will never be stronger than the mountain—or wherever you are—and you surely won’t need fewer calories than a regular day at home.

-While fresh produce and some perishable items are healthy and delicious additions to your backpacking cuisine, it’s crucial to have shelf-stable items and meals you can rely on during your trip.
+While fresh produce and some perishable items are healthy and delicious additions to your backpacking cuisine, it’s vital to have shelf-stable items and meals you can rely on during your trip.

 You can pack for a backpacking trip with everything from freeze-dried “space” ice cream, to simple rice and canned beans.
-While backcountry cooking doesn’t have to break the bank, there are some great options over a variety of price points and diets.
-Here are my top picks for the best backpacking foods, from gourmet dinners to how to make your own backcountry meals.
+Backcountry cooking doesn’t have to break the bank, and there are some great options over a variety of price points and diets.
+Below are my top picks for the best backpacking foods, from gourmet dinners to how to make your own backcountry meals.

 - Best Overall Backpacking Food Brand: Good To-Go